FreeRADIUS/wiki.freeradius.org/FAQ.md

 Everyone blames FreeRADIUS because it's the one printing the error message.
 But it just gets the error message from your linker.

 3) You don't have static libraries for SQL clients on your system.
-So doing "./configure --disable-shared;make" doesn't help.
+So doing <pre>./configure --disable-shared;make</pre> doesn't help.

 The 'make' process WILL print out error messages saying it's creating a static library which links to a dynamic one.
 If your linker is misconfigured (see #1), then FreeRADIUS still won't work.